oggewallgren/MATMOD-Modules/Problem Modules/module2/Module2.md

 $$
 This tells us that if we want to cover all regions at a minimal cost we should build site $2$, $4$ and $6$ to a total cost of $2'090'000$.
 ### e) Could we handle it differently?
-Another way to think aabout this problem is to instead of optimizing the cost, optimizing travel minutes.
+Another way to think about this problem is to instead of optimizing the cost, optimizing travel minutes.
 Let's reformulate it like we can build a maximum of two sites.
 How do we minimize the travel minutes from each Region?
 To make this problem even more complex we could try to do this in combination.
 Optimize both travel time and cost.
 ## 3. Communications Network Problem
 ![](up3graph1.jpeg)
 ### a)